Notice To manage suggestions, admin permissions are required

 Understanding stitching in vScope

 vScope has now been updated with suggestions to help you improve your vScope experience.
-It can be anything from adding more integrations, users, or helping vScope improve data quality by giving input to vScope’s stitching.
+It can be anything from adding more integrations, and users or helping vScope improve data quality by giving input to vScope’s stitching.

 Two types of suggestions